 Prior to the completion of this offering, we intend to establish an audit committee under the board of directors and to adopt a charter for the audit committee.
 Under NASDAQ Global Market standards, a listed company must have a compensation committee and a nominating/corporate governance committee composed only of independent directors.
 Cayman Islands does not require a publicly traded company to establish such committees.
 As a foreign private issuer, we intend to follow our home country practice and will not establish a compensation committee or a nominating/corporate governance committee.
 Our audit committee will consist of Ms. CHEN Jie and Mr. Joel A. GALLO.
 We intend to appoint a new independent director to our board of directors and audit committee within one year after our registration statement on Form F-1, of which this prospectus is a part, becomes effective.
 Ms. CHEN Jie and Mr. Joel A. GALLO satisfies the "independence" requirements of Rule 5605(a)(2) of the listing rules of the NASDAQ Global Market and meet the independence standards under Rule 10A-3 under the Securities Exchange Act of 1934, as amended.
-Our board of directors has determined that Ms. CHEN Jie qualifies as an "audit committee financial expert" within the meaning of Item 407(d) of Regulation S-K under the Securities Act of 1933, as amended, to chair our audit committee prior to the completion of this offering.
+Our board of directors has determined that Ms. CHEN Jie qualifies as an "audit committee prior to the completion of this offering.
 The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee is responsible for, among other things: